swallowcamel/nancywiki/Content-Negotiation.md

 };
 ```

-The `Negotiator` contains several methods that you use to configure the returned `Negotiator` instance.
+The `Negotiator` contains several methods that you can use to configure the returned `Negotiator` instance.
 - `WithHeader` - Adds a header and value which should be attached to the response before being sent back to the client
 - `WithHeaders` - Adds a collection of headers and values which should be attached to the response before being sent back to the client
 - `WithView` - Enables you to be explicit with the name of the view which should be used when the client requests the `text/html` media type